All About the CAMINO EXPERIENCE

 • Advice on how to prevent and handle problems

-The fee does NOT cover the costs of your flights, train/bus/taxi fare, the rest of your food, beverages, incidentals, accommodations, travel insurance, medical care, phone or internet expense, or baggage transfer along the trail.
+The fee does NOT cover the costs of your flights, train/bus/taxi fare, the rest of your food, beverages, incidentals, accommodations, travel insurance, medical care, phone or internet expense, or luggage transfer along the trail.

 WHY DOESN’T THE FEE INCLUDE FOOD, ACCOMMODATIONS, AND SOME OF THE OTHER THINGS REGULAR CAMINO TOURS COVER?

-The Camino Experience program is for people who ultimately want to walk the trail independently but who still want some expert support to get started.
-Once you are on your own on the Camino, or walking with a group of new friends, you will be arranging and paying for your accommodations yourself.
-You will be finding food, water, and services on your own.
 I will help you get good at those things using maps, apps, and your smartphone.
-In other words, the purpose and goal of this group is to provide you with everything you need to empower you to be an independent pilgrim on the Camino.
+In other words, the purpose and goal of this group is to empower you to be an independent pilgrim on the Camino.
 That said, I will facilitate making our accommodations for the five nights the group is together (and show you how it’s done from the very start), so you don’t have to worry about selecting those places.

 HOW IS IT DIFFERENT FROM A TOUR ON THE CAMINO?

 The first difference is that typically a ‘tour’ is an organized, pre-arranged affair, with all of the responsibility for planning and execution falling on the tour company.
 Not everyone likes to travel that way, and the Camino itself easily lends itself to an independent travel experience.
-With this program, I prepare and empower you to be successfully independent on the Camino, and then you plan the rest of your pilgrimage as you go, as you like.
+With this program, I prepare and empower you to be successfully independent on the Camino, and then you plan the rest of your pilgrimage before or as you go, as you like.

 Those other tours look great; they’re just not what you’re looking for this time.